GrafTech International Ltd. (EAF) Shares Down Despite Recent Market Volatility - News Heater

-The stock of GrafTech International Ltd. (NYSE: EAF) has decreased by -1.21 when compared to last closing price of 2.47.
-Despite this, the company has experienced a -2.40% fall in its stock price over the last five trading sessions.
+GrafTech International Ltd. (NYSE: EAF)’s stock price has decreased by -1.87 compared to its previous closing price of 2.68.
+However, the company has seen a 7.79% increase in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-11-07 that GrafTech International Ltd.’s third-quarter results show increasing losses and falling adjusted EBITDA, creating uncertainty for the company’s outlook.
 The graphite electrode industry is small and concentrated, with limited new supply coming online quickly.
 GrafTech’s profits have declined, and the company is facing challenges with long-term supply contracts and rising interest costs.

 Is It Worth Investing in GrafTech International Ltd. (NYSE: EAF) Right Now?

-The price-to-earnings ratio for GrafTech International Ltd. (NYSE: EAF) is above average at 50.10x.
-The 36-month beta value for EAF is also noteworthy at 1.25.
+GrafTech International Ltd. (NYSE: EAF) has a price-to-earnings ratio of 54.00x that is above its average ratio.
+Additionally, the 36-month beta value for EAF is 1.17.
 There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 0 rating it as “sell.”

-The average price estimated by analysts for EAF is $3.50, which is $1.06 above than the current price.
-The public float for EAF is 192.39M, and at present, short sellers hold a 4.63% of that float.
-The average trading volume of EAF on November 29, 2023 was 1.72M shares.
+The average price predicted by analysts for EAF is $3.50, which is $0.87 above the current price.
+The public float for EAF is 192.39M and currently, short sellers hold a 4.63% ratio of that float.
+The average trading volume of EAF on December 06, 2023 was 1.86M shares.

 EAF’s Market Performance